 USAID/FFP requires that all awards that are 12 months or longer in duration, must conduct a baseline study and a mixed-method final evaluation (Exceptions to this requirement can be requested for responses immediately following a sudden-onset disaster (e.g. hurricane, earthquake, tsunami, flood, cyclone, etc.)).
+Activities that work with multiple cohorts of participants with short-term interventions may be exempt from the baseline and final evaluation requirement.
 Abbreviated statements of work (SoWs) must be submitted with the application (one for the baseline study and one for the mixed-method final evaluation).
 FFP encourages a mixed-method baseline study when possible.
-For anthropometric and other nutritional indicators, applicants may use either SMART survey methodology including ENA sample size calculator, or the methods proposed in the abbreviated statements of work Awards that are less than 12 months in duration, are encouraged to conduct evaluations, but are not required to do so.
+Awards that are less than 12 months in duration, are encouraged to conduct evaluations, but are not required to do so.